FAOFreitas/exQTL/README.md

       - [Generation of the eQTL Enrichment Plot](#generation-of-the-eqtl-enrichment-plot)
       - [Generation of P-P Correlation Plots](#generation-of-p-p-correlation-plots)
   - [Use Examples](#use-examples)
-    + Example 1 – comparing eQTpLots for two genes within a linkage peak
+    + Example 1 – comparing exQTLs for two genes within a linkage peak
       - [Figure 1](#figure-1)
       - [Figure 2](#figure-2)
-    + Example 2 –The `TissueList` function and adding LD information to eQTpLot
+    + Example 2 –The `TissueList` function and adding LD information to exQTL
       - [Figure 3](#figure-3)
     + Example 3 – Separating Congruous from Incongruous Variants]
       - [Figure 4](#figure-4)